OS-Sketch/file-manipulation-starter/README.md

 - Use the `cd` command to change into the directory for this repository.
 - Review the `Makefile` in the `project/golang/` directory to see the targets for the version of this project implemented in the Go programming language.
-- Both of these `Makefile`s will work on the Linux and MacOS operating systems and, additionally, on GitHub Actions and inside of the OS-Sketch Docker container.
+- The provided `Makefile` will work on the Linux and MacOS operating systems and, additionally, on GitHub Actions and inside of the OS-Sketch Docker container.
 You may need to revise portions of these `Makefile`s so that they work correctly on the Windows operating system.